helloIAmPau/incremental-dom-loader/README.md

 `incremental-dom-loader` levereges on [htmlparser2](https://github.com/fb55/htmlparser2) for the HTML code parsing.
 The build process follows the following rules:

-* Add static suffix/prefix to the code including `incremental-dom` requires and `exports`,
+* Static suffix/prefix are added to the code including `incremental-dom` requires and `exports`,
 * An open tag is converted into:
 ```js
 id.elementOpen('tagName', 'an unique id', [ 'static', 'attribute' ], 'dynamic', 'attribute');